 My adventures this weekend were planned around a trip to Lunapark La Palmyre in the full knowledge that I'd be visiting on the final night of the park season.
 Given that, it wasn't a particular surprise to find that a number of rides were already in the process of being disassembled, including the Mouse Coaster.
 There were also some obvious empty spaces along the midway that would probably have held other rides if I'd been in the area a few weeks earlier.

 My reason for visiting tonight was the classic Jet Star (#1804), one of six left in operation around the world, and a rare gem.
 This version originally operated at Knoebels in the late 1970s, followed by a seven year stint at Morey's Piers.
-It was exported to France at the turn of the millennium, where it continues to thrill riders some thirty-five years after it left the Schwarzkopf factory.
+It was exported to France at the turn of the millennium, where it continues to thrill riders some forty years after it left the Schwarzkopf factory.

 Also at the park was Le Dragon (#1805), a ride that looked like a standard Big Apple from a distance, but on closer inspection turned out to be a far superior Pinfari ST31 model, an enjoyable family coaster with a similar basic footprint.
 The first three or four laps were great fun, but the enjoyment began to wear off when it became clear that the operators were going to leave the train cycling until there were enough people to board the next one.
 I'm guessing we completed around twenty laps before we were allowed to disembark.